Nothing lasts, nothing is finished, nothing is perfect – Richard Powell

 Leonard Koen in his book “Wabi-Sabi for Artists, Designers, Poets & Philosophers”, describes wabi-sabi as: ‘…the beauty of things imperfect, impermanent and incomplete, the antithesis of our classical western notion of beauty as something perfect, enduring and monumental.”

-2020 has helped us realize that the grind can come to a halt suddenly and life really isn’t to be rushed or skimmed, and now more than ever, we must change our outlook to life and see things differently.
+The past year has helped us realize that the grind can come to a halt suddenly and life really isn’t to be rushed or skimmed, and now more than ever, we must change our outlook to life and see things differently.
 It has become imperative for us as creatives to deviate from the millennial ideal of perfection as the ultimate reality and embrace the centuries old concept of wabi sabi; that beauty lies in imperfection.

 Though the concept of wabi-sabi has overtime become more popular in aesthetics design, it can be applied to every area of life.
 As the craze for perfection rages and mental health issues rise, it is fitting for us to take time to appreciate the great beauty that lies in our struggles as well as our successes.
-For us creatives, our minds remain our most valuable tool and after 2020, we can neither afford to sweat the small nor the big stuff and we must take time to accept the beauties of our journeys however imperfect, simply because in our incomplete/imperfect pieces, lie a unique kind of beauty.
+For us creatives, our minds remain our most valuable tool and after the last year, we can neither afford to sweat the small nor the big stuff and we must take time to accept the beauties of our journeys however imperfect, simply because in our incomplete/imperfect pieces, lie a unique kind of beauty.